Qui Tam Attorneys in Corpus Christi

-People who report these types of fraud (the whistleblowers) frequently take risks that could adversely impact them personally and professionally – risks that they take willingly to stop frauds that can endanger soldiers, patients and others.
-The Act protects these whistleblowers, but because of the complexity of the lawsuits involved, it would be very foolish whistleblower who didn’t obtain effective legal representation.
+People who report these types of fraud (whistleblowers) frequently take risks that could adversely impact them personally and professionally – risks that they take willingly to stop frauds that can endanger countless others.
+The False Claims Act protects these whistleblowers, but because of the complexity of the lawsuits involved, it is important to seek legal counsel from a skilled attorney.

 Anyone Can Sue

 Under the provisions of the False Claims Act, a qui tam case is sealed for a period of 60 days.
-The seal can be extended repeatedly in order to allow the government sufficient time to investigate the allegations and then make a determination as to whether or not to join the case.
+The seal can be extended repeatedly in order to allow the government enough time to investigate the allegations and then decide whether to join the case.
 Sometimes, these investigations can go on for years.
 During this time, the party being investigated will not even know about the qui tam case.

 Frequently, though, the government will petition the court to lift the seal so that the allegations can be discussed with the accused person or entity, and the possibility of a settlement can be discussed.
 Most of the time, qui tam lawyers will settle the case and it will not go to trial.
 Sometimes, however, a trial may be necessary.

-The chances of succeeding in a qui tam case are, of course, significantly better with the assistance of qualified qui tam lawyers.
+The chances of succeeding in a qui tam case are, of course, significantly better with the assistance of qualified attorneys.
 If you or someone you know is considering becoming a whistleblower, we urge you to seek effective legal representation in order to protect your interests, preserve your anonymity, and ensure that you are appropriately rewarded for your actions on behalf of the United States government.